Choltz95/chesterholtz.me/_posts/2015-7-9-personal_statement.md

 My previous website served as a portfolio to demonstrate my competence in several web technologies and frameworks, but grew to be quite bloated and unecessarily flashy.
 I decided to focus less on the website itself and instead to make a website which contained deep and meaningful content.

 Since I am not much of a writter, updates to the blog portion of this website will not be consistent, and will most likely be composed of technical reports of projects and research I am involved in.
+I definitely do not expect this website to be visited frequently, and am primarily utilizing this blog to organize my thoughts and keep a well layed out map of projects and ideas I find interesting.

 [1]: http://www.hajim.rochester.edu/